Welcome to Cedar Island Marina!

 Nestled in between a protected residential area and Hammonasset Nature Preserve, Cedar Island Marina is a perfect choice both seasonally and as a transient.
 Consistently rated one of the best marinas on the Connecticut Shoreline, we invite you to view our full-service facilities and to meet our expert staff whose experience in the marine industry is unmatched.

 At Cedar Island Marina, we offer more than just a slip to tie up at.
 We offer a community of diverse boaters and a complete summer experience.
-From those looking to go fishing early on a Saturday morning, those looking to relax with their families on a Sunday afternoon, or those looking to stay up way to late on a Friday night, we are confident you will find likeminded individuals here.
-Cedar Island Marina's Marine Biology research facility also offers week long Marine Biology summer camps for school students.
+From those looking to go fishing early on a Saturday morning, those looking to relax with their families on a Sunday afternoon, or those looking to stay up way too late on a Friday night, we are confident you will find likeminded individuals here.

 Whats New at Cedar Island Marina?